 If you’re a fan of Pride and Prejudice, you’ll know perfectly well that our outline so far still misses out masses of stuff.

 There’s nothing on where the novel is set.
 Or why or how events unfurl.
 It doesn’t say a thing about character relations, why each feels as they do.
-There’s nothing to say on character development, subtleties, supporting cast, and so on.
+There’s nothing to say on character development, conflict, subtleties, supporting cast, and so on.

 And that’s fine to start with.
 It’s actually good.